Love Is a Drug (Eskimo Joe song)

-"Love Is a Drug" is a song by Australian rock band Eskimo Joe.
+"Love is a Drug" is a song by Australian rock band Eskimo Joe.
 It was released in June 2011 as the second single from their fifth studio album titled Ghosts of the Past.
 The song peaked at number 38 on the ARIA Singles Chart.

-At the ARIA Music Awards of 2011, the song was nominated for ARIA Award for Best Video.
+At the ARIA Music Awards of 2011, the song was nominated for Best Video.

 At the APRA Music Awards of 2012, the song was nominated for Rock Work of the Year.